jayachandradora/Low-Level-System-Design/Travel Booking System.md

 **2. Accommodation**: Represents a place to stay with details like name, address, price, availability, etc. <br />
 **3, Flight:** Represents a flight with details like flight number, origin, destination, departure time, etc. <br />
 **4. Booking:** Represents a booking made by a user for accommodation, flight, or other services. <br />
-**TravelServiceManager:** Manages accommodations, flights, bookings, and facilitates booking operations. <br />
+**5. TravelServiceManager:** Manages accommodations, flights, bookings, and facilitates booking operations. <br />

 ## Interactions: